paul-man/retro-set/README.md

 # RetroSet

-Find setlists from passed concerts and turn them into spotify playlists!
+Find setlists from past concerts and turn them into spotify playlists!

 _____